-Vignette is used as an elicitation tool which facilitates the discovery of subjects’ responses to presumptive situations (1).
-Text forms are usually used by researchers (1, 2); nevertheless, other forms, such as static and moving images (film) (2) video material and cartoons (3, 4) and other forms of presentation have been also employed (2, 5, 6).
+Vignette technique is used as an elicitation tool which facilitates the discovery of subjects’ responses to presumptive situations (1).
+Text forms of vignettes are usually used by the researchers (1, 2); nevertheless, other forms, such as static and moving images (film) (2) video material and cartoons (3, 4) and other forms of presentation have been also employed (2, 5, 6).
 The textual vignettes range from short written texts to long story prompts (2).

 Vignettes have been used in quantitative (18) and qualitative research, and the use of vignettes in qualitative research is on the rise (19).
 It is worthy to note that in qualitative research, vignettes are more convenient, especially in well-designed qualitative research (20).

 Researchers are nowadays investigating this issue, and more studies have been recommended for the exploration of its different aspects (2-4).
 The authors of this paper, during their research project, have been diagnosed that vignette technique can be used as a very valuable and useful tool for data collection in their ethno phenomenological study; nevertheless, they could not find adequate information in this regard so that decided to conduct this narrative review.
 The present study therefore aimed to provide comprehensive and thorough information about vignette technique through a narrative review.

 Materials and Methods